 - Intervention or, the ‘Work’ – Communication is essential between all of those participating in the work.
 One person working out of sync may disturb the site in such a way that others misunderstand their overall impact and make ‘wrong’ decisions based on that.
 Such a situation can also lead to lost opportunities because in living systems unintended changes cannot simply be erased.
 There are no do overs.

 - Monitoring – This is ongoing and continual.
 Monitoring should occur whenever we enter the landscape.
 It is not a function to be carried out by supervisory, management or design staff alone.
 Field staff, gardeners, know the specifics of what they have done.
 Their site/work familiarity is essential.
 It may included formal written reviews, botanical surveys and photographic documentation.

 Together these last four ongoing ‘tasks’ comprise ‘Adaptive Management’.
 These will all overlap.
 Communication between all of those involved is essential and ongoing.
-Changes in the prescription should be clearly defined, recorded and communicated to all of those involved in the work including ‘why’ this change in course.
+Changes in the prescription should be clearly defined, recorded and communicated to all of those involved in the work including ‘why’ a change in course has been made.
 The process is the same whether it is a one person operation or many.

 There are three different parts to this problem, first and most important to my purpose here, is the maintenance model itself as this will require a huge shift in approach and corresponding shift in the knowledge and the skill set of those doing the maintenance; second, is a restructuring of the relationship shared between the maintenance staff and the LAs or designers if we are to purposefully move toward a more sustainable practice; and third, an education component for the client and broader public who will ‘use’ the landscape.